 Clients must be accompanied by either a parent or a Support Worker, who has been trained in the use of the MSE room and garden.

-Parents or support workers must attend a workshop to use the MSE room and garden.
-We deliver quarterly training workshops at Life Unlimited, 20 Palmerston Street, Hamilton.
-The fee for attending a workshop is $50.00 plus GST per person.
+People supporting those to use the sensory room must attend our basic training to use the room.
+We deliver regular training workshops at Life Unlimited, 20 Palmerston Street, Hamilton.
+The fee for attending a workshop is $50.00 (including GST) per person.

 Next basic training workshops:

 - Tuesday 19 February – 9.30am – 3pm